Ashley Abbott: Storylines

-In September 2014, Ashley did not show up in Genoa City after calling a meeting among the major Jabot stockholders, Jack, Billy, Traci, and Abby.
-Jack phoned her, and she explained that she was working on a special project, but had decided it was not yet ready to present to them.

-The following month, Ashley returned and confirmed that her idea was for a revolutionary new fragrance, and she made a deal with Jack to become Co-CEO of Jabot again if it panned out.
+In September 2014, Ashley does not show up in Genoa City after calling a meeting among the major Jabot stockholders, Jack, Billy, Traci, and Abby.
+Jack phones her, and she explains that she is working on a special project, but had decided it was not yet ready to present to them.
+The following month, Ashley returns and confirmed that her idea was for a revolutionary new fragrance, and she made a deal with Jack to become Co-CEO of Jabot again if it panned out.
 Abby had been treating Ben Rayburn nasty and spiteful ever since she found out that he had killed his father as a teen and taken someone else's identity to get his degree in medicine, and broken Victoria's heart.
 So Abby was shocked when Ashley hired Ben as a chemist for Jabot, despite Abby's objections.
 Ashley returned to New York City to wrap things up, tasking a reluctant Abby with bringing Ben up to speed on the cosmetics industry.
 Before she left, she consoled Billy that maybe she could help keep Ben away from Victoria for him.

-On Ashley's return, she asked Ben to smell the new fragrance, he found it repulsive, but he kissed her.
-Ashley revealed that the fragrance contained pheromones, was a love potion, and the kiss had proven it.
-What she needed was his help to make the scent bearable.
+On Ashley's return, she asks Ben to smell the new fragrance, he found it repulsive, but he kissed her.
+Ashley reveals that the fragrance contained pheromones and is a love potion, and the kiss has proven it.
+What she needs was his help to make the scent bearable.
 Later after Ben was arrested for fraud by a former patient, Ashley bailed him out.
 She confided in Ben, that she too had taken a murder rap for someone she loved.
 Ashley asked him to accompany her to Madison on business.

 Ben showed up in Ashley's office drunk after seeing Billy and Victoria snuggling with their baby.
 Ashley threw him in the shower to sober him up, and he pulled her in too.
 They had sex, and Stitch spent the night.
 The next day, they agreed to tell no one after Ben found out that he still had a chance with Victoria.